amillerb/fta-liftandshift-dcmigration/doc/devops-iac-testing.md

 - Validate Test Environment
 - Delete Test Resources

 ### 2.3\.
-Validate the correct parameters for the pipeline and execute the isolated VNet Testing Pipeline
+Validate the correct parameters for the pipeline and execute the isolated VNet Testing Pipeline.

 ### 2.4\.
-If utilizing the final Migration VNet, set the maintenence window and prepare migration waves for execution using the sample pipeline [template](./pipelines/testing-pipeline.yml) for migration.
+If utilizing the final Migration VNet, set the maintenence window and prepare migration waves for execution using the sample pipeline [template](../pipelines/migration-pipeline.yml) for migration.
 - If any of the tests fail within a pipeline stage, execute Rollback plan for the migration wave.

-## 3 Recommendations for Testing Phase
-- Consider inputing error handling and adding a task for your rollback plan within your pipeline